dtbkhanh/dtbkhanh.github.io/_posts/2025-05-28-bibitor-inventory-sales-analysis.md

 - **Sales**
   - **`SalesDec`**: Item-level sales data including price, quantity, and total revenue.

-These tables, when combined, allow us to track products from purchase to sale, understand vendor relationships, and monitor financial flows, all essential for optimizing retail operations.
+These tables, when combined, allow us to track products from purchase to sale, understand vendor relationships, and monitor financial flows, which are all crucial for optimizing retail operations.

 ### 🔑 Key Business Questions
 - Which vendors provide the most value?